|

 rates.
 'Distractions' include anything that causes OS X to temporarily

-switch away from running LabHelper X to a different task.
+switch attention from running LabHelper X to a different task.
 Some

 hints: